pshetty44/Assignment_clean_data_human_activity_recognition/README.md

 Summarizing the mean and standard deviation (std) measurements per subject per activity by using the input dataset mentioned above.

 =========================================================================================================================
-Prerequisites=:Make sure the dplyr package is installed.
+Prerequisites:Make sure the dplyr package is installed.

 =========================================================================================================================
 Step by step details on what the script does: